China has launched new drills encircling Taiwan. Why now? - KESQ

 The Eastern Theater Command of the Chinese People’s Liberation Army (PLA) said it launched joint military drills involving the army, navy, air force and rocket force in areas around Taiwan early Thursday morning.

-The drills are being conducted in the Taiwan Strait – a narrow body of water separating the self-ruling island with mainland China – as well as north, south and east of Taiwan.
+The drills are being conducted in the Taiwan Strait – a narrow body of water separating the self-ruling island from mainland China – as well as north, south and east of Taiwan.

 They are also taking place in areas around Taiwan’s outlying islands of Kinmen, Matsu, Wuqiu and Dongyin, located just off China’s southeastern coast, the command said in a statement.